-This term is used to describe two conditions formerly known as dysthymia (persistent low-grade depression) and chronic major depression.
-A person with bipolar disorder, which is also sometimes called manic depression, has mood episodes that range from high-energy extremes with a high mood to low depressive periods.
+Other depressive symptoms may include changes in appetite and sleep, lack of energy, low self-esteem or hopelessness.
+Bipolar disorder (also sometimes called manic depression) has mood episodes that range from high-energy extremes with a high mood to low depressive periods.
 When you're in the low phase, you'll have symptoms of major depression.
 Traditional antidepressants are not always recommended as first-line treatments for bipolar depression because there is no evidence that these drugs are more useful than a placebo (a sugar pill) for treating depression in people with bipolar disorder.

 If you experience cognitive or mood changes that last more than a few weeks, it's a good idea to contact your doctor or see a mental health specialist to help determine possible causes.